BrooklinJazz/newtons-rocket/README.md

 - See how that changes the distance/time graph
 - Launch the rocket into space!

-This is intended as an introduction to help visualization of Force = Mass * Acceleration

 ## See the Project
 - Web: https://newtons-rocket-ship.netlify.app
 - Android: pending